 Bioavailability, drug loading, drug release, encapsulation, solid lipid nanoparticle, solubility, stability.

-College of Pharmacy, Taif University, Taif - 21974, Institute of Pharmaceutical Research, GLA University, Mathura - 281406, Depart of Pharmaceutics, Faculty of pharmacy, Jamia Hamdard, New Delhi-110062
+College of Pharmacy, Taif University, Haweiya, Taif-21974, Institute of Pharmaceutical Research, GLA University, Mathura-281406, Department of Pharmaceutics, Faculty of Pharmacy, Jamia Hamdard, New Delhi-110062